FirebaseGoodies/FireAdmin/README.md

 ## Usage

-> It's recommended to use a [multi-project workspace](https://angular.io/guide/file-structure#multiple-projects) with basically 2 main applications (one named frontend & the other backend, or whatever you like) to avoid any potential conflicts, then apply the following on your backend app:
+> It's recommended to use a [multi-project workspace](https://angular.io/guide/file-structure#multiple-projects) with basically 2 main applications (one for the frontend part & the other for the backend) to avoid any potential conflicts, then apply the following changes on your backend app:

 **1**.
 Add your firebase configuration in `environment.ts`: